 - 7 Best travel insurance for Italy

-Food Valley: What foods is Emilia Romagna known for?
+What must try foods is Emilia Romagna known for?

-The foods of Emilia-Romagna are found all around the region, but for foodies who want to experience these the foods closest to their origin, I’ve created a list of must try food experiences of Emilia-Romagna by their city of make
+The foods of Emilia-Romagna are found all around the region, but for foodies who want to experience these the foods closest to their origin, I’ve created a list of must try food experiences of Emilia-Romagna by their city of their make.

 One of Bologna nicknames is the Fat and for good reason.
 As Emilia Romagna’s capital city surrounded by fertile rolling hills, Bologna is very much a foodie city known for many popular foods in Emilia Romagna.
 There are many must try foods in Bologna.